Knowledge Hub

 Is a tenant responsible for repairs and maintenance in a commercial lease?

 Repair and maintenance for a commercial lease is a complicated subject, with many terms and phrases having specific and detailed technical meanings.
-Here we’ll help you understand the scope of tenants' responsibilities for repairs and maintenance.
+In this guide, our commercial property solicitors will help you understand your responsibilities for repairs and maintenance.

 Identifying a commercial property and considering its state of repair

-Whether you are intending to enter a new lease, or to take on an existing lease (by assignment), the condition of a property might be one of the first things that you notice – size, location, price all being important determining factors before your first visit.
+Whether you intend to enter a new lease or to take on an existing lease (by assignment), the condition of a property might be one of the first things that you notice – size, location and price all being important determining factors before your first visit.
 Whilst you may note the state of repair of the property, it might well be forgotten once the formal negotiation process is underway.
 Personnel changes within organisations, or timing constraints can often make that initial visit and impression of the building a dim and distant memory.

 Alongside rent, the cost of repairing a property on an ongoing basis during the term of a lease is one of the biggest liabilities for a prospective tenant; and the liability doesn’t end just because the lease does.
 A landlord will inspect a property at the end of the term and is likely to serve what is known as a terminal schedule of dilapidations.
-Rather than requiring a tenant to carry out the repairs, a landlord will often look to agree a payment in lieu of the repairs.
-We cover this in more detail later.
+Rather than requiring a tenant to carry out the repairs, a landlord will often look to agree on a payment in lieu of the repairs.

 Using Heads of Terms to agree the extent of repair obligations